RyansOpenSauceRice/Wazuh-and-OpenTofu-Local-K3S/docs/specifications.md

 # Wazuh SIEM Deployment Specifications

 ## Overview
-This document outlines the specifications for deploying Wazuh SIEM using OpenTofu (formerly Terraform), Kubernetes, and Helm on a Fedora Atomic hypervisor.
+This document outlines the specifications for deploying Wazuh SIEM using OpenTofu (formerly Terraform) and Kubernetes on a Fedora Atomic hypervisor.
 The deployment is designed for local environments, not cloud-based deployments.

+> **Note**: While the original plan was to use Helm charts for deployment, research shows that the official Wazuh Kubernetes deployment uses Kustomize rather than Helm.
+This specification has been updated to reflect the official deployment method.

 ## Architecture

 ### Infrastructure Components
 - **Hypervisor**: Fedora Atomic
 - **Container Orchestration**: Kubernetes (K8s)
-- **Package Management**: Helm
+- **Configuration Management**: Kustomize
 - **Infrastructure as Code**: OpenTofu
 - **SIEM Solution**: Wazuh